GoldishKirby/AntiBan/README.md

-# antiban
+# AntiBan

-Made by me(the noob) and eDroid and Applqpak!
+A plugin for your PocketMine Server!

+This plugin was made by GoldishKirby, eDroidPlayz and Applqpak

+Most of the work was done by them.